noelmcloughlin/airflow-component/README.md

 # Lightweight federated Apache-Airflow Installer

-The airflow-component solution is designed to achieve a federated reference deployment architecture for apache airflow, using Configuration as Code, or a single-host deployment if declared.
+This airflow-component solution is designed to provision a federated implementation architecture for apache airflow, using Configuration as Code, or a single-host deployment if you prefer.

 ![Airflow-Component](/templates/img/airflow-component.png?raw=true "Federated Airflow, Reference Deployment Architecture")